dgroomes/electron-playground/realistic/README.md

   for a realistic project.
 * [x] DONE Remove WebpackRecoverStatsAndInfraLoggingConfigPlugin when we're confident we're completely done with the Forge webpack plugin.
-* [ ] De-scope `ts-node` and the TS-based config files.
+* [x] DONE (I went with a `build-support` library) De-scope `ts-node` and the TS-based config files.
 While I really like the ability to author the Forge and webpack config files in TypeScript, it comes with extra build-time complexity that I don't want to pay for, especially in this project because this is an Electron demo and not a Node "custom module loader for an alternative language" demo.
   I'm really glad I got to learn and use these concepts (`ts-node`, and rechoir, [Node module loaders and hooks](https://nodejs.org/api/module.html#customization-hooks))